 Ok, ok.
-Checks are generally the easiest, because they don’t cost me anything.
-I can accept Paypal or credit cards, but I prefer not to, as I’m charged fees.
+I can accept payment in the form of checks, PayPal, or I can send you an electronic invoice for online payment.
 Cash is also an option (as long as you aren’t that joker that tries to pay in pennies… don’t be that guy.)

 Trying to photograph more than one wedding a day is just completely impossible.
 At least until I perfect my cloning device.
 But so far the experiments have been… well, the less said, the better.